andresfaq/skywalker/README.md

-### Clone the Repo
+### Fork and Clone

+Create a fork of the project

 You can clone the repo wherever you want but we recomment to install it inside the enviroment folder (sky-env)

+Origin remote

+This remote is the principal repository, we wont push directly to this repo, we will create pull request to this repo using our forks

-You can clone the repo Using SSH `git clone git@bitbucket.org:nezara/skywalker.git` (you need to configure the ssh key) or you can use HTTPS `git clone https://andresfaq@bitbucket.org/nezara/skywalker.git`
+You can clone the repo Using SSH `git clone git@bitbucket.org:nezara/skywalker.git` (you need to configure the ssh key)

+Fork remote

+This remote is the fork repository, in this fork you should do the necessary changes, create a commit, and push the branch to this fork, then you should create a pull request against the integration branch in the principal repo.

+you can add a remote in your local machine using this commmand

+`git remote add fork git@bitbucket.org:USERNAME/skywalker.git`

 ### Installing Django dependencies